What Is Semaglutide And How Does It Work for Weight Loss?

 Leading Obesity Expert at the University of Sydney and founder of Interval Weight Loss.

 Semaglutide has been making headlines as a breakthrough medication for weight loss.
 But it wasn’t originally made for shedding kilos.
 It first entered the scene as a treatment for type 2 diabetes, and researchers soon noticed something else: patients were also losing a significant amount of weight.
-In clinical trials involving individuals classified as overweight or obese based on their BMI, those who received weekly semaglutide injections lost an average of 16% of their body weight over a 68-week period.
-Fast forward a few years, and now semaglutide is being used worldwide to support people struggling with obesity and long-term weight management.
+In clinical trials involving individuals classified as overweight or obese based on their BMI, those who received weekly semaglutide injections lost an average of nearly 15% of their body weight over a 68-week period.
+Fast forward a few years, and now, semaglutide is being used worldwide to support people struggling with obesity and long-term weight management.

 If you're wondering how it works, what it's actually used for, and whether it’s a good fit for you, this guide breaks it all down.

-What is Semaglutide?
+What Is Semaglutide?

 Mechanism of Action